da-poodle/prolog-tool-booking-system-tutorial/1_poc/poc.md

 To help with this, a wrapper for the `tool/4` predicate is created so that a tool can be selected with all attributes as a single item. `aggregate/3` is handy to get the highest ToolId and then to get a unique id, just add 1.
 The only syntax that might be a bit confusing here is the `T^tool(TId, T)` part.
 This will get the `aggregate/3` call to ignore the tool structure.
 Another way to do this is to create a predicate that just gets the ToolId, but the `tool/2` is useful for other predicates.

-Now the last thing to do is to add the api methods that furfil the requirements.
-These are all fairly self expanatory.
+Now the last thing to do is to add the api methods that fulfil the requirements.
+These are all fairly self explanatory.

 > Users of the system must be able to view a list of all available tools